threewordhaiku/firstyearmedicalstudent/snips_api/readme.txt

   Methods:
     set_snip_id(snip_id)
       Sets this snippet's snip_id to the given integer.
-Will raise CannotRedefineSnipID if this snippet's snip_id is no longer 'pending'.
+Will raise CannotRedefineSnipIDError if this snippet's snip_id is no longer 'pending'.
         Returns nothing.

     add_choice(*args, **kwargs)